ArturoDent/find-and-transform/README.md

 4.   &emsp; Keybindings can be quite generic, not necessarily including `find` or `replace` keys.
 5.   &emsp; A command can be created right in a keybinding, without using a setting at all.
 6.   &emsp; Can also use pre-defined searches using the Search Panel.
 7.   &emsp; Supports using various path variables in the Search Panel.
+8.   &emsp; All `findInCurrentFile` commands can be used in `editor.codeActionsOnSave`.

  The replace transforms can include ***case modifiers*** like: